 This module will introduce practical fundamentals of qualitative and quantitative analysis.
 We will consider practical aspects of sampling and calibration techniques.
 The laboratory sessions will include quantitative analyses using volumetry, gravimetry, UV/Visible spectroscopy, and state-of-the art inductively coupled plasma spectroscopy (ICP) techniques (OES and MS).

-Frontier Techniques in Analytical Science
+Frontier Techniques in Analytical Sciences

 Electrochemistry and Sensors

 This module provides a grounding in the fundamentals of electrochemistry, electroanalytical techniques and sensor technology.
 The module encompasses potentiometric methods, voltammetric/amperometric techniques, microfluidic/flow devices.
-Electrochemistry aspects draw on Warwick’s major strengths in this area and include developments in ion selective electrodes, electrode kinetics and mass transport and key techniques, such as linear sweep and cyclic voltammetry, hydrodynamic electrodes, stripping voltammetry, ultramicroelectrodes and array devices.
+Electrochemistry aspects draw on Warwick’s major strengths in this area and include developments in ion-selective electrodes, electrode kinetics and mass transport and key techniques, such as linear sweep and cyclic voltammetry, hydrodynamic electrodes, stripping voltammetry, ultramicroelectrodes and array devices.
 Lectures and problems classes are supplemented by laboratory sessions which provide students with practical hands-on experience.

-This module introduces the student to the many facets of modern mass spectrometry.
+This module introduces students to the many facets of modern mass spectrometry.
 Emphasis is placed both on the interpretation of spectra and also on instrumental methods, covering modern methods of ionisation (including ESI and MALDI) and mass analysis (including orthogonal TOF and FT-ICR) and the use of linked methods such as GC/MS, HPLC/MS and tandem mass spectrometry.
 Practical sessions include practice at interpretation and experiments using various mass spectrometric techniques.

 Chromatography and Separation Science

-During this interdisciplinary module students will learn about theory and practice of different types of chromatography and their application in real-world scenarios.
+During this interdisciplinary module students will learn about the theory and practice of different types of chromatography and their application in real-world scenarios.
 They will develop the skills necessary to decide how to decide which methods are the most appropriate for a given separation problem - whether for analysis or purification of, for example, synthetic polymers, biomolecules, or biopharmaceuticals.
-The module includes workshops on data interpretation and lab sessions providing students with hands on experience with several different chromatographic methods.
+The module includes workshops on data interpretation and lab sessions providing students with hands-on experience with several different chromatographic methods.

 Nuclear magnetic resonance (NMR) in both solution and the solid state as well as electron paramagnetic resonance (EPR) will be described.
 The course will cover the underlying theory of the experiments as well as practical aspects of recording spectra and their interpretation.
 The importance of magnetic resonance across science, in, e.g., organic chemistry, pharmaceuticals and proteins, will be demonstrated.

-The first 25 weeks are lecture-based, providing you with a diverse toolbox in analytical polymer science to complete a successful 20-week research project.
+The first 25 weeks are lecture-based, providing you with a diverse toolbox in analytical science to complete a successful 20-week research project.

 Class sizes can range between 5 to 40 students, dependent on modules: some of which are shared across programmes.